- Registration for the winter 2010 semester begins Friday, October 30th.

 Faculty are reminded that most, but not all, majors are available on CAPP.
-For a list of those major programs not available on CAPP, visit: /records/node/37.
+For a list of those major programs not available on CAPP, visit: /registrar/node/37.

 Faculty with questions on how to access online degree evaluations should first talk with their department head.
 They may also contact the Assistant Registrar, Sara Niemi, at 227-1350.
 Sara is in charge of the degree audit process and keeps online programs up-to-date.
 She specifically wants to hear from anyone who believes there is an error with the online evaluation system.